fourlabsldn/fl-assert/README.md

 ```

 ## ES6
-The main file in the dist folder is an ES6 module, and (it is specified as such)[https://github.com/rollup/rollup/wiki/jsnext:main], so you can just write
+The main file in the dist folder is an ES6 module, and [it is specified as such](https://github.com/rollup/rollup/wiki/jsnext:main), so you can just write
 this line below start rocking.
 ``` javascript
 import assert from 'fl-assert'